syncfusion-content/javascript-docs/js/Gantt/Editing.md

 ![](/js/Gantt/Editing_images/deleteConfirmation.png)

-The above screen shot shows the appearance of delete confirmation message in gantt.
+The above screen shot shows the appearance of delete confirmation message in Gantt.